 The Rev. H. P. Slade, of Hull, told a representative that he could not let pass unchallenged the view that the light seen was purely a natural occurrence in the sidereal heavens.
 He asserted that no one qualified to observe anything intelligently would mistake the coruscations of Venus for an airship.
 Colour does not enter into the light of the star, and he added: 'I am frankly puzzled.'

 Among those newspapers still holding to the German theory are the Daily Herald, the Irish Times, the Standard, and of course the Manchester Courier, which has put together yet another imaginative graphic to illustrate the airship menace (p.
 7):

 But most of the scaremongers do seem to be distancing themselves somewhat from the scareships.
 Even the Courier adds to its paragraph on the Portishead sighting the following note:

-Many lights which have been reported to airships have been confused with the searchlights of battleships.
+Many lights which have been reported as belonging to airships have been confused with the searchlights of battleships.

 And as the Daily Mail says, 'The very multiplicity of these reports discredits them' (p.
 5).
 Major B. Baden-Powell's letter to The Times today probably expresses the semi-detached position of much of the conservative press quite well (p.
 6):

 While, in default of more convincing evidence, there is no reason to be alarmed at the vague reports of mysterious airships hovering over the country at night, yet such stories draw attention to a matter of the utmost importance to this country [...]